Python-Test-Engineer/PyTest-Cookbook/docs/craig/services.md

 ## On-site/Hybrid

-I am based in Brighton and enjoy on-site work as well as remote working.
+I am based in Brighton and enjoy (local) on-site work as well as working from my home office.

+## Outside of tech...

+I enjoy working in community kitchens and love laughter, creating, doing and trying to work out why things are funny.

 <br>